Gnaeus Cornelius Scipio Calvus: Descendants

-His son was Publius Cornelius Scipio Nasica (nicknamed Nasica for his pointed nose), who was consul in 191 BC.
+Publius (nicknamed Nasica for his pointed nose), was consul in 191 BC.
 He was the first Scipio Nasica and founded the Nasica branch of the Scipiades.
 Scipio Nasica's son, another Scipio Nasica (nicknamed Corculum, with his full name being Publius Cornelius P.f.
 G.n.
-Scipio Nasica Corculum), married his second cousin Cornelia Africana Major, the eldest daughter of Scipio Africanus and thus united the two lines.
+Scipio Nasica Corculum), married his second cousin Cornelia Africana Major, the eldest daughter of Scipio Africanus, and thus united the two lines.
 Their descendants in the male line continued until at least 46 BC, in the person of Metellus Scipio (who was adopted into the Caecilii Metelli family).

+Hispallus was named Pontiff in 199 BC and elected Praetor in 179 BC.
+In 176 BC, he was elected consul together with Quintus Petillius Spurinus.